mirandrom/mcgill-nlp.github.io/_posts/reading-group/winter-2025/2025-05-23-angelie-kraft.md

 {% include display-publication-links.html pub=page %}

-The [NLP Reading Group]({% link _pages/reading-group.md %}) is thrilled to have [Angelie Kraft](https://angeliekraft.com/), a PhD at University of Hamburg, who will be discussing **Epistemic Injustice in the Age of Language Models**.
+The [NLP Reading Group]({% link _pages/reading-group.md %}) is thrilled to have [Angelie Kraft](https://angeliekraft.com/), a PhD student at the University of Hamburg, who will be discussing **Epistemic Injustice in the Age of Language Models**.
 The talk will happen on Zoom and in A14 on Friday May 23rd at 1PM.

 ## Talk Description